melissabreynolds/personalsite/cv.md

 “Plants and Providence: Pharmacology as an Expression of Divine Order and Ethnic Difference,” The Anatomy of Vegetation II: Plants, Experiments and Experience in the Early Modern Period, Vasile Goldiș Western University of Arad, Romania (online); March 30, 2023

-“Learning to Look: Imagery Beyond Alchemy in English Manuscripts,” Through a Glass Darkly, an international conference celebrating the opening of an exhibition of the Ripley Scrolls at Princeton University, May 27, 2022

 “Reading _Practica_: A Material History of Ideas,” Seminar in the History of Medicine, McGill University, Montreal, Quebec (online); March 23, 2022